 B. Retention of Records

-The Grantee shall retain financial records, supporting documents, statistical records, and all other records including electronic storage media pertinent to the Project for a period of five (5) years after the close out of the grant.
-If any litigation or audit is initiated, or claim made, before the expiration of the five-year period, the records shall be retained until the litigation, audit, or claim has been resolved.
+The Grantee shall retain financial records, supporting documents, statistical records and all other records including electronic storage media pertinent to the Project for a period of five (5) years after the close out of the grant.
+If any litigation or audit is initiated, or claim made, before the expiration of the five-year period, the records shall be retained until the litigation, audit or claim has been resolved.

 C. Grant Withdrawal or Cancellation